1. I have forgotten my login details/Other technical issues?

 4. How long does the clearance process take?

-6. Can PAS offer assistance in obtaining documentation for clearance?
+6. Can the PAS offer assistance in obtaining documentation for clearance?

 7. Why must I use my present employer as a reference before assignment?